 The recipe that I’m about to share with you has to be one of the easiest and most satisfying desserts around.
 It’s creamy, rich and decadent.
 Silky texture and deep chocolate flavor in every spoonful.
 And you won’t believe how quick and easy it is to make, with just two base ingredients, plus a few optional to be added as you wish.

+If you are looking for a healthy carrot cake recipe, look no more.
 I found this recipe in the Tofu 1-2-3 cookbook by Meribeth Abrams and I decided to give it a try.
 It turned out very tasty, although a bit too sweet and moist for my taste.
 Next time I will use less sugar/ syrup.
 I’m also going to experiment with less oil.
 Who would have thought that a dessert may contain so much of a healthy stuff and still be delicious!

 I’ve been experimenting lately with easy, no-bake desserts, such as no-bake cookies and several chocolate mousse recipes.
 Since I had a bag of frozen strawberries and a package of silken tofu, I thought “Why not try this combination?”
 Turns out, this combination produces another winning dessert or snack, that’s rich in protein and low in sugar.
 You can reduce the sugar even further in this recipe by reducing agave nectar or substituting it with stevia (the herb).